byt3bl33d3r/pyMalleableC2/README.md

 # pyMalleableC2

-A Python "interpreter" library for Cobalt Strike Malleable C2 profiles that allows you to parse, modify and build them programmatically.
+A Python interpreter for Cobalt Strike Malleable C2 profiles that allows you to parse, modify, build them programmatically and validate syntax.

 Supports all of the Cobalt Strike Malleable C2 Profile grammar starting from Cobalt Strike version 4.3.